Gaauravnaugain/Food_blogger/README.md

 Food blogging application

-Using devise gem for authentication
+Using devise gem for authentication.